spatie/laravel-sluggable/README.md

 $model->slug = 'my-custom-url';
 $model->save(); //slug is now "my-custom-url";
 ```

+### Prevent slugs from being generated on creation

 If you don't want to create the slug when the model is initially created you can set use the `doNotGenerateSlugsOnCreate()` function.